Deferred Entry of Judgment for Drug Offenses

 California Penal Code 1000 Drug Diversion

-Deferred Entry of Judgment, commonly referred to as “DEJ,” pursuant to Penal Code 1000 is a program under which certain first-time drug offenders can earn the opportunity to have their case dismissed entirely.
+Deferred Entry of Judgment, commonly referred to as “DEJ,” pursuant to California Penal Code Section 1000 is a program under which certain first-time drug offenders can earn the opportunity to have their case dismissed entirely.
 It allows most nonviolent first-time drug offenders to obtain treatment and education instead of jail time.
 The great benefit of DEJ is that, if the defendant successfully completes certain obligations, they can end up with no criminal record.

 If you or a family member has been arrested for or charged with a drug-related offense, you should call a Los Angeles drug crime lawyer at Eisner Gorin LLP.
 Based on the particular circumstances of your case, and your prior history, we can advise you on your eligibility for DEJ, as well as any other legal defenses you may have.

 If a defendant meets the eligibility requirements for DEJ, as discussed below, and the court approves DEJ, the defendant will enter a plea of guilty to the charged drug offense.
 Some Los Angeles County courts allow the defendant to enter a no contest plea, but the significant majority of courts require a guilty plea.
 Then, unlike the more common situation where the sentence is imposed immediately following the plea, the sentencing hearing will be postponed.
 The period of postponement is 3 years.
 However, if the defendant has been successfully complying for 18 months, many judges will be inclined to grant an early dismissal of the charges.